sivahuang77/citrux-cli/docs/extensions/getting-started-extensions.md

 ### `gemini-extension.json`

 This is the manifest file for your extension.
-It tells Gemini CLI how to load and use your extension.
+It tells Citrux CLI how to load and use your extension.

 ```json